shengyanli1982/karta/README.md

 3
 ```

-#### 2. Queue
+#### 2. Pipeline

-`Queue` is a task processing component.
-It can be used to process tasks one by one. `Queue` use dynamic number of workers to process tasks, which means the number of workers will be decreased when there is no task to process and will be increased when there are tasks to process.
+`Pipeline` is a task processing component.
+It can be used to process tasks one by one. `Pipeline` use dynamic number of workers to process tasks, which means the number of workers will be decreased when there is no task to process and will be increased when there are tasks to process.

 If worker is idle, it will be closed after `defaultWorkerIdleTimeout` which is `10` seconds.